luandretta/js-quiz/README.md

 ## Color Scheme

 ## Typography
-The fonts Allan und Lato are imported from Google Fonts.
+The fonts Ubuntu und Lora are imported from Google Fonts.

 ## Imagery